 This is the Thai New Year and the school is closed over this important national holiday.
 The students, however, have the opportunity to acknowledge this festival with activities at school.
 Since these activities involve much throwing of water and getting wet, they cause much excitement within the school community.

 This is an important event in the school calendar and showcases the work of the IB Diploma artwork undertaken as part of the students’ final examinations.
-Parents and guests are invited to the exhibition, which is usually opened by a practicing professional artist from the wider community.
+Parents and guests are invited to the exhibition, which is usually opened by a practising professional artist from the wider community.

-Promoting reading is important all year but for one week of the year it is given a special focus, including a visiting children’s author.
-Students and teachers are encouraged to dress up as their favourite book character, and in the Primary section of the school this involves a parade of classes.
-It is a much anticipated event on the calendar.
+Promoting reading is important all year but for one week of the year, it is given a special focus, including a visiting children’s author.
+Students and teachers are encouraged to dress up as their favourite book character, and in the Primary section of the school, this involves a parade of classes.
+It is a much-anticipated event on the calendar.

 In recognition of the talent and accomplishments of the students, an arts Awards evening focuses on performance and other forms of the expressive arts.
 Parents are invited to this event and students throughout the school are able to perform as both individuals and in groups.

-This event is held as a dinner for students and parents at an outside venue and is an opportunity to recognize the individual athletes as well as the teams in the school.
+This event is held as a dinner for students and parents at an outside venue and is an opportunity to recognise the individual athletes as well as the teams in the school.
 It is a formal occasion, where the full range of exceptional athletic achievement is fully appreciated.
 Coaches make selections for their outstanding athletes and a few of the athletes also demonstrate their artistic talents as well.

 Year six students have a special transition assembly attended by parents and all Primary teachers.
 The students themselves make speeches and provide special performances.
-This event marks the students transition into the Secondary section of the school and follows an orientation and lessons in the Secondary building.
+This event marks the students’ transition into the Secondary section of the school and follows an orientation and lessons in the Secondary building.